matt-42/silicon/_docs/0welcome.md

 ###Returning JSON objects

 Silicon relies on static objects (i.e. not hashmaps) to model objects.
-They embeds static introspection in their type such that the JSON serializer knows about their members name and type.
+They embed static introspection in their type such that the JSON serializer knows about their members names and types.

 ```c++
 GET / _hi = [] () { return D(_name = "John", _age = 42); }